The Quick Answer

 Most EFW certifying bodies only certify you for your work with equines: horses, donkeys and mules.

-If your ‘non-equine’ work will be limited to your clients playing with or cuddling your friendly barn cats at the start or end of their session or reading stories about your dog and building this into your equine work, then the training we provide at Healing Hooves and certification through EFW Canada is likely sufficient to prepare you for this work.
+If your ‘non-equine’ work will be limited to your clients playing with or cuddling your friendly barn cats at the start or end of their session or reading stories about your dog and building this into your equine work, then the training we provide at Healing Hooves and certification through EFW Canada is likely sufficient to prepare you for this work, provided you screen all animals who will be interacting with your clients and confirm your insurance coverage extends to their involvement.
 Our facilitators are trained and certified in AAT as well as in EFW, much of what we teach is applicable to non-equines, and we regularly incorporate our barn cats and occasionally our dog, into both our client sessions and training workshops.
-As noted above you need to extend the considerations around ethics, care and safety (physical and emotional) to include all the animals that will be interacting with your clients, and check your insurance coverage.
+As noted above, you need to extend the considerations around ethics, care and safety (physical and emotional) to include all the animals that will be interacting with your clients, and check your insurance coverage.

-If your ‘non-equine” work will be with a more specialised or exotic species, or if it becomes a significant part of your practice I would recommend you explore an AAT certification program which includes a focus upon working with that specific species.
+If your ‘non-equine” work will be with a more specialised or exotic species, if it becomes a significant part of your practice, and/ or if you plan to travel with your animal(s) to public facilities (e.g. a school or nursing home) I would recommend you explore an AAT certification program which includes a focus upon working with that specific species and likely also certification for your therapy animal partner.
 There are many online programs that offer AAT training, and we also highly recommend the training programs from Eileen Bona at Dreamcatcher Nature Assisted Therapy near Edmonton.

 If you plan to do visitation type programming, to take any of your animals ‘on the road’ with you, or to have significant client interactions with non-equines, you should explore getting these animals certified.
 There are various programs which will certify animals and their handlers for visitation programs.
 Again, Eileen Bona at Dreamcatcher Nature Assisted Therapy is a wealth of information in this area.
 Pet Partners (formerly the Delta Society) is also a good resource.

-There are currently no programs in Canada I am aware of that will certify a horse for EFW, however selecting and training your EFW horses, and attending to their physical and emotional needs before, during and after client work, is something that is covered within all EFW Canada approved training.
+There are currently no programs in Canada I am aware of that will certify a horse for EFW, however selecting and training your EFW horses, and attending to their physical and emotional needs before, during and after client work, is something that is covered within all Pro-EFW approved training.
 At Healing Hooves, we introduce this during our exploration training with discussions around the role of the horse, safety, ethics and the impact of this work upon the horse.
-We then extend this during both weeks of focus training with a whole day of each training dedicated to exploring and applying a horsemanship approach that fits well within EFW Canada philosophies.
-EFW Canada have comprehensive requirements in this area, both in terms of what is taught at training workshops and the skills you are required to demonstrate.
+We then extend this during both weeks of focus training with a whole day of each training dedicated to exploring and applying a horsemanship approach that fits well within Pro-EFW.
+Pro-EFW have comprehensive requirements in this area, both in terms of what is taught at training workshops and the skills you are required to demonstrate.